vennDiagramm/MMCMate_PLUS_An-AI-Chatbot-for-Comprehensive-School-Policy-Assistance/README.md

 # 📚 MMCMate+ – AI Chatbot for Comprehensive School Policy Assistance 🤖

 Welcome to the repository for **MMCMate+**, an upgraded AI-powered chatbot designed to assist students, teachers, and administrators of **Mapúa Malayan Colleges Mindanao (Mapúa MCM)** in navigating school policies, rules, and institutional guidelines.
-This project was developed as part of our **IT104L: Application Development and Emerging Technologies** course.
+This project was developed as part of our **CS140-1: Software Engineering 1** course.

 MMCMate PLUS builds upon the foundation of the original MMCMate, integrating enhanced backend logic and modular architecture for improved performance and maintainability.